anzusystems/common-admin/docs/editor/marks/link/index.md

 Based on [tiptap link](https://tiptap.dev/api/marks/link) with custom attrs.

-todo: check if implement clickthrough and if yes how

 ## Features
 - User can select part of text and add link mark
 - If text is already linked user can modify or remove it